pete4abw/gdebdep/README.md

 * Extract **control** file from target Debian package
 * Identify all dependencies from **Depends:** line of control including those with an **OR** dependency. e.g. `Depends: package1 | package 2`
+  If a dependent package is not found (i.e. it's an earlier version), it will not be searched.
 * Obtain download locations from FTP mirror
-* write and `lftp` command file in a subdirectory off $PWD to download all depdent .deb files
+* write an `lftp` command file in a subdirectory under `$PWD` to download all depdent .deb files

 Execute `lftp -f lftp` to download all dependencies in a given directory